omeid/jenv/README.md

 ### Limitations

 jenv isn't a complete JSON parser, it simply helps replace root nodes using environment variables.
-However, it dose not chock on nested `objects` or `arrays` and can hanlde escaping.
+However, it dose not chock on nested `objects` or `arrays` and can handle escaping.

 ### Caveat